skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 bulletPackage: free
 ```

-When we are writing some GraphQL queries, it's very common to use arguments.
-This is how we normally do it by hardcoding them.
+When we are composing some GraphQL queries, it's very common to use arguments.
+This is how we normally do it, by hardcoding them.

 ~~~
 {